matrix-org/complement/ENVIRONMENT.md

 This allows you to override the base image used for a particular named homeserver.
 For example, `COMPLEMENT_BASE_IMAGE_HS1=complement-dendrite:latest` would use `complement-dendrite:latest` for the `hs1` homeserver in blueprints, but not any other homeserver (e.g `hs2`).
 This matching is case-insensitive.
 This allows Complement to test how different homeserver implementations work with each other.
 - Type: `map[string]string`

+#### `COMPLEMENT_BASE_ARCH`
+This allows you to override the architecture of the Docker image to use as a base homeserver when generating blueprints.
+This can be used to emulate a particular architecture with a multi-platform image.
+If "", the architecture of the host running Complement is used.
+- Type: `string`
+- Default: ""

+#### `COMPLEMENT_BASE_ARCH_*`
+This allows you to set the architecture of the base image used for a particular named homeserver.
+For example, `COMPLEMENT_BASE_ARCH_HS1=arm64` would use an `arm64` for the `hs1` homeserver in blueprints, but not any other homeserver (e.g `hs2`).
+This matching is case-insensitive.
+- Type: `map[string]string`

 #### `COMPLEMENT_DEBUG`
 If 1, prints out more verbose logging such as HTTP request/response bodies.
 - Type: `bool`